-Chairing this department as associate professor of Linguistics, I comprehend fully what these individuals must have felt - not conventionally of the elements characterizing the specialized disciplines they were appointed to manage and lead, behaviors alien to their training to one extent or another, primarily depending on those they were obliged to commit to.
-Undertakings relevant to curating the university's collection are, based broadly on a somewhat random historical design, equally fresh 75 years later.
+Once chairing this department as associate professor of Linguistics, I understand fully what these individuals must have felt - not conventionally of the elements characterizing the specialized disciplines they were appointed to manage and lead, behaviors alien to their training to one extent or another, primarily depending on those they were obliged to commit to.
+Undertakings relevant to curating the university's collection are, based broadly on a somewhat random historical design, equally fresh over 75 years later.

 B.A.
 English, Arizona State University, 1988 (Honors' College Undergraduate Thesis)

 M.A.
 Linguistics, Pennsylvania State, 1993 (Professional Paper and Comprehensive Examinations)

 Ph.
 D. Second Language Acquisition and Teaching, University of Arizona, 1999 (Doctoral Dissertation)

 Presently: Language Contact and Language Change (Convergence), Emergence and Development of Functional Forms